nitori/information-node/README.md

 sure everything is synchronized the way you want.
 You can also use the graphical viewer to assist you with managing your nodes.

-## Why?

-The main idea of information nodes is to allow you to move ALL your data, not just your files, including all your communication activity, into possibly encrypted nodes.

-In days where all sorts of attackers and agencies want to spy onto your data, this should help you set up a trusted storage network with decryption only possible from your local trusted laptop or with a secured key file you have on your local usb stick and not in the cloud.

-# How to get started / INSTALL
+# How to get started / Installation

-** WARNING THIS PROJECT IS HIGHLY UNFINISHED.
-DONT USE **
+**WARNING THIS PROJECT IS HIGHLY UNFINISHED.
+DONT USE**

 ## Windows